Performance Management

 The safety performance analysis in the report describes the state trends in the federal safety performance measures (and others if desired), established targets, the basis for the targets, and how the targets support the State’s Strategic Highway Safety Plan (SHSP) goals.
 The FHWA evaluates the state HSIP reports and determines that a State DOT has met or made significant progress toward meeting its safety performance targets when at least four of the targets have been met or the actual outcome is better than the baseline performance.
 If FHWA determines that a State DOT has not met its targets then the State DOT must obligate the HSIP funds apportioned in the previous year to only HSIP projects and submit a HSIP implementation plan.

-On January 31, 2023, the Policy Board adopted the following Highway Safety Performance Targets.
+On April 29, 2024, the Policy Board adopted the following Highway Safety Performance Targets.

-Oahu Highway Safety Performance (2023)
+Oahu Highway Safety Performance (2024)

 Performance Measure